liluacrobat/MicroDynamics/README.md

 * MATLAB

 ## Input
-There are two input files for the MicroDynamics pipeline including an OTU table and a meta file of disease behavior.
-The following example is a human gut microbiom data set of Crohn's disease.
+There are two input files for the MicroDynamics pipeline: an OTU table and a meta file of disease behavior.
+In the following example, a gut microbiom data set of Crohn's disease is used.
 #### OTU table of 16S rRNA sequences
 ```
 OTU_ID Sample_1 Sample_2 Sample_3